 For example, in Cape Town, South Africa, an NGO called Breadline Africa has been able to convert old shipping containers into digital classrooms for community use.
 Each container has been fitted with 15 tablets that include the latest ed tech software and digital textbooks.

-Michael Goodman, a content manager with Via Afrika, the education company that is spearheading the project recently told the BBC, “I visited one school last week in Limpopo and to see how the kids have responded so positively in working with brand new media has been remarkable.
+Michael Goodman, Content Manager at Via Afrika, the education company that is spearheading the project recently told the BBC, “I visited one school last week in Limpopo, and to see now how the kids have responded so positively in working with brand new media has been remarkable.
 It’s going to be interesting for us to see what the impact will be in a small rural school.”

-Just this summer, we’ve been demoing our Gear VR labs, which utilizes the latest virtual reality technology to create fully immersive lab experiences for students.
+We’ve been demoing our Gear VR labs too, which utilizes the latest virtual reality technology to create fully immersive lab experiences for students.
 With VR technology becoming more accessible, look for immersive VR learning solutions to become part of the classroom experience in 2016.
-If you’re interested in joining the collaboration, sign up for our monthly newsletter and check out our virtual labs.and
+If you’re interested in joining the collaboration, check out our virtual labs.and